2008 Florida Gators football team: Vanderbilt

 This is the first time the Gators have returned to Nashville after winning the 2006 National Championship.
 The 2006 game in Nashville ended closely—25 to 19—and the last three games in Nashville were won by the Gators by an average of only 9 points.
 Entering the 2008 game, the Gators have outscored opponents an average of 50 to 10 since the Gators loss to Ole Miss earlier in the year.
 With a win in this game, the Gators would clinch the SEC East division title and a berth in the SEC championship game.
 Florida enters the game having won 17 straight games over Vanderbilt.
 Their last loss occurring in Nashville in 1988 where the Gators lost by a score of 24–9.

 The Gators opened strong on defense forcing an early three-and-out by Vanderbilt followed by a tipped punt.
-The Gators' first offensive drive only had to travel 60 yards resulting in a Tim Tebow touchdown pass to wide receiver Louis Murphy while in the red-zone.
-Coming into the game, the Gators had the #1 red-zone scoring offense in the nation with Vanderbilt ranked #2 in red-zone defense.
+The Gators' first offensive drive only had to travel 60 yards resulting in a Tim Tebow touchdown pass to wide receiver Louis Murphy while in the red zone.
+Coming into the game, the Gators had the #1 red-zone scoring offense in the nation with Vanderbilt ranked #2 in redzone defense.
 The Gators defense forced another three-and-out on Vanderbilt's second offensive drive.
 Coming into the game, the Gators ranked #16 in the nation in total defense.
 The Gators' second offensive drive ended in another touchdown.
 This time, Tim Tebow carried the ball three consecutive times with the third, and final rush, resulting in a touchdown.
 This was Tim Tebow's 40th rushing touchdown of his career.
 Extending his school-record for rushing touchdowns in a career at the University of Florida.
 Vanderbilt's third possession resulted in an interception by Gator DB Ahmad Black.
 His 5th, and team-leading, interception of the season.
 Vanderbilt continued to struggle on offense as well as defense as Florida continued to put points on the scoreboard early in the game setting the tone.
 Tim Tebow added his second rushing TD of the game after the interception after stiff arming a Vanderbilt defender to push his way into the endzone.
 After another failed drive for Vanderbilt on offense, their punt was blocked by Florida Gator Carlos Dunlap.
 The resulting field position yielded a quick scoring drive ending with a touchdown pass by Tim Tebow to Riley Cooper.
 The Gators fifth offensive possession ended with a questionable fumble call.
 Percy Harvin rushed the ball for a touchdown with the ball appearing to have crossed the plane of the endzone and then coming loose and picked up by a Vanderbilt defender.
 After review, the fumble call was confirmed.
 This was the second redzone drive of the season the Gators did not score.
 The other being a taken-knee at the end of the Tennessee game.
 Even with the missed points on the possession, the Gators quickly scored on their sixth possession of the half with a touchdown pass by Tim Tebow.